 Ritual of Marriage

-Parishioners are welcome to use any musician they choose; most couples use the parish Director of Music as the organist and work with the Director of Music to find a cantor and other instrumentalists (if desired).
-After your initial meeting with the priest, you may contact the parish musician.
-Guest musicians are welcome, but must be Roman Catholic and familiar with the Catholic liturgy.
-We are happy to provide referrals for brass, strings, and soloists to provide great worship for your special day.
+Most couples enlist the services of our Music Director and work with him to find a cantor and other instrumentalists (if desired).
+After your initial meeting with the priest, please contact the Music Director to begin the process.
+If you are interested in having a guest musician, please discuss this with the Music Director before making any booking or commitments.
+We are happy to provide referrals for brass, strings, and vocalists to provide beautiful music for your special day.

 Couples celebrating Matrimony at Holy Trinity may decorate the Church with the addition of flowers.
 Nothing may be placed on the altar directly, but may be placed in the sanctuary.
 If flowers are scattered, a member of the bridal party must be responsible to pick them up after the Mass.
 Aisle runners may be used if desired.